ikbenmacje/MoCap/README.md

 Here you will find tools to work with the MOCAP data live in [Blender](https://www.blender.org/).
 For more information see the [blender README](https://github.com/hku-ect/Python-MOCAP-tools/blob/master/blender/README.md)

 ## Processing
-Here you will find an example processing sketch which recieves the [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control) data and decodes the data.
+Here you will find an example processing sketch which receives the [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control) data and decodes the data.